 Thomas Deering, MD, FHRS

-Dr. Deering is currently the director of the Arrhythmia Center of Piedmont Heart Institute.
-He also serves as the Chief of the Cardiovascular Centers of Excellence and as Chief Quality officer for Piedmont Heart Institute.
-He holds the Mark E. Silverman, M.D.
-Educational Chair.
-He graduated summa cum laude from the Yale University School of Medicine and completed his medical and cardiac electrophysiology training at Yale and Tufts New England Medical Center.
-After serving as an assistant clinical professor of medicine at Yale he moved to Atlanta and joined the staff of Piedmont Hospital, where he has practiced since that time.
-Dr. Deering is board-certified in internal medicine, cardiology and clinical cardiac electrophysiology.
-He is a fellow of the American College of Cardiology, the American College of Physicians and the Heart Rhythm Society.
+Dr. Deering graduated summa cum laude from the Yale University School of Medicine in 1980.
+He completed his medical and cardiac electrophysiology training at Yale and Tufts New England Medical Center.
+After serving as an assistant clinical professor of medicine at Yale between 1986 and 1989 he joined the cardiology staff of Piedmont Healthcare at Piedmont Heart Institute in Atlanta where he has served in a number of leadership roles.